MooersLab/MooersLab/README.md

 I transcribe the audio recordings with a locally installed version of OpenAI's Whisper.
 I use Python and bash scripts to reformat the text with one sentence per line for easier downstream editing.

-I am still using this device daily as of early May 2025.
+I am still using this device daily as of late January 2026.
 It is the best $85 investment I have made in a long time.
 It is worth ten times as much.